red-hat-storage/ocs-ci/docs/supported_platforms.md

 There is also problem with secret in must-gather.
 As must gather is always created in temporary created namespace with random name we cannot use the same mechanism mentioned above.
 As a workaround we are able to use live must-gather after the GA of specific version.
 Or we have to use upstream image.
+By default we are using upstream image for IBM Cloud.

 Config files:

 * `/conf/ocsci/live-must-gather.yaml` - for usage of live GAed version of mus gather image
-* `conf/ocsci/upstream-must-gather.yaml` - for usage of upstream image, this is also now part of `conf/ocsci/ibm_cloud_cluster_conf.yaml`
+* `conf/ocsci/upstream-must-gather.yaml` - for usage of upstream image, this is also now part of `conf/deployment/ibmcloud/ibm_cloud_vpc_cluster.yaml`

 #### Deployment of OCP takes long time